keiya01/ememo/README.md

 ## Command

 - `--text || -t`
-    - Set contents to text file.Please put the text in the first argument.
+    - Set contents to text file.Please put the file name in the first argument.
-    - After entering the content you will be asked for the file name you want to register, please enter the file name.
+    - After entering the content you will be asked for the TODO you want to register, please enter the TODO.

 - `--read || -r`
     - show text file contents.Please put the file name in the first argument.